divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 *Mono* displays every data point at full intensity, which can be useful in ensuring complete legality.
 With weighted views it is possible to miss a small pixel region that is out of range.

-*Colorize* replaces the traditional green in a scope and with the actual color that it represents.
+*Colorize* replaces the traditional monochrome tone in a scope with the actual color that it represents.
 For example, if someone is wearing a bright red shirt, there will be a bright red streak where the scope renders those pixels.

 ### Zoom Blacks ###
 Often colorists want to get a detailed look at the darkest parts of a signal.
 The "Zoom Blacks" slider magnifies just the lower values of the signal.